Narcissistic personality disorder (NPD) involves persistent narcissism that affects all aspects of a person’s life.

 In this article, we look at what NPD is, the signs of NPD, and how it affects relationships.

 We also discuss whether narcissistic people can change and how they may go about doing this.

 People with NPD may have a grandiose sense of self-importance and a sense of entitlement.
 They often lack empathy and may have little interest in developing intimate relationships with others.

 While someone with NPD may appear overconfident, they often have low self-esteem.
 Depending on how severe their disorder is, they may react badly when a person or event challenges their sense of superiority.

-An older 2008 study in the Journal of Clinical Psychiatry estimates that 6.2% of people experience NPD at some point in their lives.
-Rates are higher among males (7.7%) than females (4.8%).
+An older 2008 study in the Journal of Clinical Psychiatry estimates that

 The signs of NPD are wide-ranging and present differently, depending on the severity of individual cases.